thien-do/moai/.github/DEVELOP.md

 ## Development scripts

--   `yarn watch:core`: watch and build @moai/core
+-   `yarn start-core`: watch and build @moai/core
--   `yarn watch:gallery`: watch and build @moai/gallery
+-   `yarn start-gallery`: watch and build @moai/gallery
--   `yarn start:docs`: start docs.moaijs.com locally
+-   `yarn start-docs`: start docs.moaijs.com locally
 -   `yarn test`: run the test suites

-The full workflow is to have 4 terminal tabs, one for each command above.
-However, depend on your use cases, it may be simpler:
+The typical workflow is to have 4 terminal tabs, one for each command above.
+However, depend on your use cases, you may not need to "watch" some projects, but only "build" them once.

-If you'd like to work on tests or docs, you don't need to start the "core" and "gallery", but only need to build them once using `yarn build:npm`.
-Then, you can `yarn start:docs` or `yarn test`.

-If you'd like to work on the "core" project, which should be most of the time, then you don't need to start the "gallery" but only need to build them once using `yarn build:npm:gallery`.
+Note the dependency of these projects.
+In general, start "core" first, then "gallery", then "docs".